-The process of globalization is facilitated by three major organizations, i.e. World Bank, World Trade Organization (WTO) and International Monetary Fund (IMF).
-There is a little bit of bewilderment and confusion, in the mind of many people regarding the IMF and World Bank regarding their functions, objectives, structure, member nations, etc. The fundamental difference between IMF and World Bank is that the bank is established as a development organization whereas the fund is founded as a cooperative organization.
+The process of globalisation is facilitated by three major organisations, i.e. World Bank, World Trade Organization (WTO) and International Monetary Fund (IMF).
+There is a little bit of bewilderment and confusion, in the mind of many people regarding the IMF and World Bank regarding their functions, objectives, structure, member nations, etc. The fundamental difference between IMF and World Bank is that the bank is established as a development organisation whereas the fund is founded as a cooperative organisation.

-You can find the similar other differences between these two international organizations below.
+You can find the similar other differences between these two international organisations, in tabular form below:

 Content: IMF Vs World Bank

 |Meaning||An international organization maintaining the global monetary system is the International Monetary Fund.||A global organization established to finance and advice the developing nations, in order to make them economically developed is World Bank.|

 |Organizational Structure||It is a single organization with four credit lines.||It has two major institutions, namely International Bank for Reconstruction and Development (IBRD) and the International Development Association (IDA).|

 |Objective||To deal with all the issues related to the financial sector and macroeconomics.||To lessen poverty and promote the long term development of the economy.|

 About International Monetary Fund

 The International Monetary Fund is a Bretton Woods Institution, founded in the year 1944, based in Washington, D.C., USA.
 The IMF is an autonomous body which began its operations in 1947.
 At its inception, the member countries were only 31 which has been exceeded to 188 countries.
 The fund is a unitary organisation, affiliated with the United Nation Organization (UNO).
 The IMF provides concessional and non-concessional lending to its member nations.